foospidy/logstash-input-signalsciences/INSTRUCTIONS.md

 ## Configuration

-Refer to the example configuration file [here](logstash-input-signalsciences.conf.
+Refer to the example configuration file [here](logstash-input-signalsciences.conf).
 This file assumes you will import the data into Elasticsearch using the logstash-output-elasticsearch plugin.

 ## Quick Start - Running the ELK stack locally